By Andrea Shalal

 "Competition is a very important factor in this case," he said.
 "There won't be any free passes for anyone."

-Airbus, MTU Aero Engines and six other firms on Wednesday announced at a helicopter conference in northern Germany that they had signed a partnership agreement to push for a big German role in managing the new helicopter.
+Airbus, MTU Aero Engines and six other firms on Wednesday said they had signed a partnership agreement to push for a big German role in managing the new helicopter.

 Airbus, which currently services nearly all German military aircraft, and the other companies, urged Berlin to award separate contracts for buying and servicing the helicopters.